 GoDaddy also excels on the performance front, with page load speeds and server performances about as good as I’ve ever seen.

-However, there are some downsides as well.
+However, during this GoDaddy website builder review, I found some downsides as well.

 The simplicity of the editor comes at a cost: GoDaddy falls on templates variety and design flexibility.
 It offers a very limited range of designs, and you will always be limited by the pre-coded element positions.